Getting started with Workbot for MS Teams by Workato

 # How to add Workbot to a team

-In MS Teams, select Apps from the left navigation bar and search for Workbot.
-Select Workbot.
-Searching for Workbot in App catalog Searching for Workbot in App catalog
+Searching for Workbot in App catalog Search for Workbot in App catalog

-Select the arrow and select Add to a team.
-Add to team
+Select Workbot, click the arrow, and select Add to a team.

-Once Workbot has been added to your team, you, and your team members can run Workbot commands by mentioning the bot, for example, @workbot help.
+You and your team members can now run Workbot commands by mentioning the bot, for example, @workbot help.

 # Additional info

-Head over to our documentation for more information on how Workbot works!
+Refer to our documentation for more information on how Workbot functions.